 What Needs to be Included in a Summary Statement?

 - Info on who you are and what you do, plus how many years of experience you have

 - Specifics about your unique achievements, including stats and data whenever possible

 - Characteristics you possess that differentiate you from the competition

 - A mention of impressive awards you’ve won or areas of expertise you possess

-- Highlight the skills, work experience, and education that is most relevant to that position and include your years of experience.
+- Highlight the skills, experience, and education that are most relevant to the position, and include your years of experience.

 - Mention at least one relevant achievement.
-This tells employers what you’ll bring to the table in your next role.
+This tells employers what you’ll bring to the role.

 - Briefly describe yourself.
-This allows you to add a few critical soft skills to your resume summary.
+This allows you to add some critical soft skills to your summary.

 Who Should Use a Resume Summary Statement